 Kofi Allen In His Own Words

-My medium is the camera which I use to explore and reveal the texture, curvatures and narrative of the subject that has become entangled and engrained in the film.
+My medium is the camera, which I use to explore and reveal hidden textures, curvatures, and character of the subject that becomes meshed and engrained in the precious moment.

-An important aspect of my process and an additional element of my craft is the juxtapositioning of analogue film with digital film and organic materials.
-By using the various compononts I create further distortion and capture dimensions that submerge into the images hidden concepts, motifs and textures.
+An important aspect of my process, and an additional element of my craft, is the juxtaposition of analogue film with the digital medium, combined with organic print materials.
+By using the various components I create further constructive distortion, adding dimensions that submerges into the images textural conceptual motifs.

 More About Kofi Allen